 The MSF Social and Family Research Fund offers two grant categories:

-The Undergraduate Category of the 16th Grant Call will close on 22 December 2023.
+The Undergraduate Category of the 16th Grant Call has closed.

 Applicants may submit the proposal individually or jointly with other Honours year undergraduate students (up to 5 team members per project).